 Counseling & Psychotherapy Services

 In the mental health world, counseling and/or therapy is the process of meeting regularly with a clinician and talking through the issues you want to resolve while they help you strategize solutions, as well as being a safe place to offer understanding and comfort.
-Clinicians that offer these services include providers trained in psychology, marriage and family therapy, mental health counseling, and clinical social work.
+Clinicians that offer these services include providers trained in psychology, marriage and family therapy, professional/mental health counseling, and clinical social work.

-Clinicians in our practice have training in working with anxiety and depression, trauma informed care, marriage counseling, Parent-Child Interaction Therapy (PCIT), working with sexual issues, addiction treatment, disordered eating, EMR, and much more.
+Clinicians in our practice have training in working with anxiety and depression, trauma informed care, marriage counseling, Parent-Child Interaction Therapy (PCIT), working with sexual issues, addiction treatment, disordered eating, EMDR, and much more.
 Click here for a full list of our providers.
 If you would like to book with one of our providers, please call or book online here: